New to the Altered Card Scandal Being Uncovered at Blowout? Here’s a Quick Summary.

 Collectors over at Blowout have found cards that appear to be altered.
 Like, a lot of them.

 That in and of itself isn’t too notable as lots of cards are altered.
-But these are raising eyebrows because they are cards that have been sent in for grading (PSA is the main one being focused on lately, though Beckett was cited on many of the modern basketball cards) and the cards are then being graded higher than they probably should with these suspected alterations not being taken into account.
+But these are raising eyebrows because they are cards that have been sent in for grading (PSA is the main one being focused on lately, though Beckett was cited on many of the modern basketball cards) and the cards are then allegedly being graded higher than they probably should with these suspected alterations not being taken into account.

 Cards that are trimmed, for example, are cards that should be automatically deemed as only Authentic, the lowest grade a card can receive.
-Instead, these altered cards are being given higher grades with some modern cards even being graded as perfect 10s.
+Instead, these altered cards are reported to being given higher grades with some modern cards even being graded as perfect 10s.

 Further, many of these allegedly altered cards have been sold on eBay by a company called PWCC.
 PWCC is one of eBay’s biggest sellers of sports cards.